-Being a successful speaker isn’t about being polished and perfect and commanding the room with a booming voice.
-Rather, it’s about—hey—did the audience learn something interesting and helpful AND did they enjoy themselves?
+Some people believe that in order to be a successful speaker they have to be polished and perfect and command the room with a booming voice.
+Polished and perfect is boring, and an audience would rather hear an authentic voice with vocal vitality.
+The real test is this: Did the audience learn something interesting and helpful AND did they enjoy listening and participating?

 The most important person in the room is always the audience, never the speaker.
-Once we accept that truth, we’re on our way to becoming public speakers who can make an impact.
+Once we accept that truth, we’re on our way to becoming presenters who make an impact.

 Say something that inspires your audience.